dluciv/static-edu.dluciv.name/content/courses/practices.en.md

 +++

 {% alert(tip=true) %}
 Expecting this page in English?..
-Use some translator please.
+Nope.
+Switch to Russian one and use some translator please.
 {% end %}